5 Simple Ways to Celebrate St. Kateri Tekakwitha

 Kateri’s Haudenosaunee name, “Tekakwitha,” can be translated as “One who places things in order” or “To put all into place.”

-Other translations include, “she pushes with her hands” and “one who walks groping for her way” (because of her faulty eyesight).
+Other translations include, “She pushes with her hands” and “One who walks groping for her way” (because of her faulty eyesight).

 How to pronounce her name